new issue on salenow!

 Carrots

 If you can spare the garden space, carrots will keep well in the ground.
 If not, harvest the carrots but twist or cut off the greenery without damaging the carrot, as the foliage draws out moisture and will leave a withered, floppy specimen.
-To store, place the carrots on a layer of untreated sand or sawdust in deep trays, containers or even waxed cardboard boxes.
+For storing harvests, place the carrots on a layer of untreated sand or sawdust in deep trays, containers or even waxed cardboard boxes.
 Make sure each carrot is separated from its neighbours with sand/sawdust.
 Cover successive layers with sand/sawdust until your container is full.
 They will keep like this for months in cool climates.

 Beans

 Borlotti, red kidney, navy, cannelloni, garbanzo beans (chickpeas) and other drying beans are an excellent source of protein.
 We grow them using seed from commercially available varieties.
 A 375g bag will provide 10 times that amount of home grown dried beans and once soaked and cooked, they will provide a potential 12 kilos of nutritious food.
-Allow the pods to thoroughly dry on the bush before shelling and storing in airtight containers.
+Allow the pods to thoroughly dry on the bush before shelling and storing harvests in airtight containers.
 Add a bay leaf inside the top of the jar to deter weevils.
 Our beans are destined for stews, Mexican dishes and our favourite garlicky hummus.

 Nuts